Heroin Detox in Cincinnati

 Withdrawing from drugs and alcohol is never easy, and when done alone, it can be incredibly dangerous.
 Heroin withdrawal symptoms are some of the most serious and must be monitored by a team of professionals to guarantee your safety.
 Seeking detox may be just the thing that saves your life.
 The Centers for Disease Control and Prevention (CDC) reported 8,200 individuals dying from heroin overdose in 2013 alone—nearly 4 times the number of overdose fatalities reported in 2002.

 At Cedar Oaks Wellness Center, our Cincinnati team is committed to providing our patients with safety and security, and our heroin detox program can treat your unique symptoms throughout the detoxification process.
 Our goal is to make you as comfortable as possible during what is, for many, a challenging and laborious time.
-After you’ve fully detoxed, we can then recommend inpatient or outpatient services for you depending on your needs and goals.
+After you’ve fully detoxed, we can then recommend a plan of action for you depending on your needs and goals.

 The Dangers of Heroin Addiction